ParkerICI/flow-analysis-tutorial/README.md

 To stop the software simply hit the "ESC" key in your R session. _Note_: If the GUI does _not_ open a new web browser, hit the "ESC" key and re-enter the above command.

 # De-barcoding
 Combinatorial barcoding allows for identifying and removing errors from your dataset.
-For cell doublets to be identified and removed from the analysis.
 [This paper](https://www.ncbi.nlm.nih.gov/pubmed/25612231) describes the concept of applying single cell-based debarcoding algorithms and it's advantages over population-based methods in terms of allowing for rapid and unbiased sample deconvolution.

 Assuming the FCS file *BM_a_cells.fcs* is located in the directory *Bone_marrow*, and the barcode key defines 3 barcoded populations (A, B, C), the following directories and output files will be created at the end of the debarcoding process: